jakubcabal/uart-for-fpga/README.md

 The UART controller was simulated and tested in hardware.

-# Inputs and outputs ports:
+# Table of inputs and outputs ports:

 Port name | IN/OUT | Width | Port description
 ---|:---:|:---:|---